junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Shush, grown-ups are talking."
 The woman shoots him a stern look with enough might, as if *she* is the owner of the place.
 The man shuts his mouth unbelievably.

 "*You* are Melody Malone?"
-Cas catches up too, realizing what Dean's saying.
+Cas catches up too, realizing what Dean's telling him.

 "How did *you* know River is Melody?"
 Amy asks instead.